 Starting small by addressing one national priority is one approach; planning for a full implementation is another.
 In either case, the level of funding required is estimated based on the proposed approach and the anticipated outcomes.
-It is important to consider where functional and technical capabilities are developing so that plans are not hampered by a
+It is important to consider where functional and technical capabilities are developing so that plans are not hampered by a dated or defunct approach.

-Recognising the importance of geospatial information is the first step towards overcoming barriers to implementation and bridging the digital divide. dated or defunct approach.
 For example, not long ago the only option for processing voluminous amounts of geospatial data was to procure, install, and maintain large servers, which translated into costs for hardware, technical expertise, and space.
 With the introduction of the Cloud, new capabilities are possible that shift internal responsibilities to external services.
 Rather than scaling and paying for the maximum storage and processing throughput, customers only pay for what they use.
 This also relieves an organization from some of the IT burdens associated with managing comparable services in-house.